About the Page

 Base DN for User Entries

-This base DN will be used when Access Server performs an LDAP query to find the user’s entry.
+Access Server uses this base distinguished name (DN) to perform an LDAP query to find the user's entry.

-This optional setting specifies a restriction (in LDAP query form) on a user’s LDAP entry that must be true for the authentication to succeed.
-This can be used to require membership in a particular LDAP group (specified by its group DN) for all users permitted to authenticate to the Access Server.
+You can use this optional setting to specify a restriction (in LDAP query form) on a user's LDAP entry that must be true for the authentication to succeed.
+You can use this to require membership in a particular LDAP group (specified by its group DN) for all users permitted to authenticate to the Access Server.